Amalie von Wallmoden, Countess of Yarmouth

-Countess Amalie Sophie Marianne von Wallmoden-Gimborn, Countess of Yarmouth, born Amalie von Wendt (1 April 1704 – 19 or 20 October 1765) was the principal mistress of King George II from the mid-1730s until his death in 1760.
+Amalie Sophie Marianne von Wallmoden-Gimborn, Countess of Yarmouth, born Amalie von Wendt (1 April 1704 – 19 or 20 October 1765) was the principal mistress of King George II from the mid-1730s until his death in 1760.

 Born into a prominent family in the Electorate of Hanover, and married into another, in 1740 she became a naturalised subject of Great Britain and was granted a peerage for life, with the title of "Countess of Yarmouth", becoming the last royal mistress to be so honoured.
 She remained in England until the death in 1760 of King George II, who is believed to have fathered her second son, Johann Ludwig, Reichsgraf von Wallmoden-Gimborn.
 She returned to Hanover for the rest of her life, surviving the king for nearly five years.

 Biography

 She was born Amalie Sophie Marianne von Wendt on 1 April 1704, the daughter of Hanoverian General Johann Franz Dietrich von Wendt (1675-1748) and his wife, Friderike Charlotte von dem Bussche-Ippenburg (1684-1762).
 Her aunt was Melusine von der Schulenburg, Duchess of Kendal.

 She entered into the House of Wallmoden in 1727 with her marriage to Count Gottlieb Adam von Wallmoden-Gimborn (1704-1752), son of Count Ludwig Achaz von Wallmoden-Gimborn (d.
 1730) and his wife, Anna Elisabeth von Heimburg (1697-1738).
 Together, they had one son, Count Franz Ernst von Wallmoden (1728-1776).

-She was described in 1738 in a letter to Charles, Viscount Townshend as being a brunette with "fine black eyes", "very well shaped, not tall, nor low; has no fine features, but very agreeable in the main."
+In a letter dated 22 June 1738 to Charles, Viscount Townshend, she was described by A. Windham: "Madam Valmoden has fine black eyes and brown hair, and very well shaped, not tall, nor low; has no fine features, but very agreeable in the main."